dalalsunil1986/wordpress-starter/README.md

 In order for classes to properly autoload, they must follow a simple naming convention:

-- Name must match the internal class name.
+- File name must match the internal class name.
 - One class per file.
 - Extension pattern is `.class.php`